 Under normal conditions, students write one exam per week over a period of four weeks.

-Ideally, qualifying exams should take place in October (for the fall semester) or mid-February (for the spring semester).
+Ideally, qualifying exams should take place in October (for the fall semester) or from the second half of January through February (for the spring semester).